idslme/IDSL_MINT/README.md

 # Workflow
 The **IDSL_MINT** framework encapsulates three transformative approaches to deeply interpret mass spectrometry data.
 Each of these methodologies can be effectively managed using designated model configuration `yaml` files.
-In the training step, weights of **IDS_MINT** models are stored and updated in a designated directory on the decreasing trajectory of the training loss value to ensure optimal performance and accuracy.
+In the training step, weights of **IDSL_MINT** models are stored and updated in a designated directory on the decreasing trajectory of the training loss value to ensure optimal performance and accuracy.
 The [`yaml`](https://github.com/idslme/IDSL_MINT/tree/main/YAML) files are easy to update and model configuration is significantly simplified and commented.
 After configuring the model in the designated `yaml` file, run the below bash command to perform calculations.
 The **IDSL_MINT** package can automatically detect types of `yaml` file to run training or inference operations.

     MINT_workflow --yaml /path/to/yaml/file